Kalkihe/Deminder/Documentation/Use-Cases/UC_Manage_subtask/manageSubtaskUsecase.md

 # 1.1 Brief Description

-This use case allows the user to manage an already created deadline.
-He can edit poperties of the deadline such as name, due date and description or delete the deadline.
-It is also possible to add subtasks or mark them as done.
+This use case allows the user to manage a subtask, containing the name, if it is already done and the option to delete it.

 # 2. Flow of Events